What is the Writing Test?

 Internet minimum download speed

-Important note: Internet connection speed is closely related to other factors, such as:
+Important note: Internet connection speed can not be looked at in isolation as it depends on other factors, such as:

-The Writing Tests are currently available in the following languages:
+The Listening Tests are currently available in the following languages:

 English (South Africa)